-\end{restatable} Although this regret bound is worse than that of the OCIM-OFU algorithm in Theorem \ref{thm:OIFU}, as mentioned before, OCIM-ETC requires less feedback and easier offline computation (same as that for OCIM-TS), so it shows the trade-off between regret bound and feedback/computation in the OCIM problem.
+\end{restatable} Although this regret bound is worse than that of the OCIM-OFU algorithm in Theorem \ref{thm:OIFU}, OCIM-ETC requires easier offline computation and less feedback since it only needs to observe the results of direct out-edges of seed nodes, which shows the tradeoff between regret bound and feedback/computation in OCIM.